26 Amendments of Carles PUIGDEMONT I CASAMAJÓ related to 2022/0277(COD)

 Recital 18

 (18) Public service media established by the Member States and Regional Governments play a particular role in the internal media market, by ensuring that citizens and businesses have access to universal and varied offers including quality information, and balanced and impartial media coverage, as part of their missionremit.
 They provide a forum for public discussion and a means of promoting broader democratic participation of individuals.
 That is why, media pluralism can only be guaranteed by a proper political balance in the content of public service media.
 However, public service media can be particularly exposed to the risk of interference, given their institutional proximity to the State and the public funding they receive. which may expose them to additional vulnerabilities compared to other players in the internal media market to the extent that they threaten their very existence.
 This risk may be exacerbated by uneven safeguards related to independent governance and balanced coverage by public service media across the Union.
 This situation may lead to biased or partial media coverage, distort competition in the internal media market and negatively affect access to independent and impartial media services.
 Furthermore, in the absence of harmonised minimum standards, Member States have taken divergent measures that resulted in the fragmentation of the internal media market.
 This fragmentation may create legal uncertainty and an unfair level playing- field deterring private media services providers from entering the market.
 It is thus necessary, building on the international standards developed by the Council of Europe in this regard, tohat Member States put in place legal safeguards for the independent functioning of public service media across the Union.
 It is also necessary to guarantee that, without prejudice to the application of the Union’s State aid rules, public service media providers benefit from sufficient and stable funding to fulfil their missionremit that enables predictability in their planning.
-Preferably, such funding should be decided and appropriated and allows them to maintain a competitive position on the internal media market.
-Such funding should be decided and appropriated on the basis of predictable, transparent, independent, impartial and non-discriminatory procedures, on a multi- year basis, in line with the public service missionremit of public service media providers, to avoid potential for undue influence from yearly budget negotiations.
-The requirements laid down in this Regulation do not affect the competence of Member States to provide for the funding of public service media as enshrined in Protocol 29 on the system of public broadcasting in the Member States, annexed to the Treaty on European Union and to the Treaty on the Functioning of the European Union. budget negotiations.
+Preferably, such funding should be decided and appropriated on a multi-year basis, in line with the public service mission of public service media providers, to avoid potential for undue influence from yearly budget negotiations.
+The requirements laid down in this Regulation do not affect the competence of Member States to provide for the funding of public service media as enshrined in Protocol 29 on the system of public broadcasting in the Member States, annexed to the Treaty on European Union and to the Treaty on the Functioning of the European Union. and allows them to maintain a competitive position on the internal media market.
+Such funding should be decided and appropriated on the basis of predictable, transparent, independent, impartial and non-discriminatory procedures, on a multi- year basis, in line with the public service remit of public service media providers, to avoid potential for undue influence from budget negotiations.
 Media companies must publicly disclose the percentage of their revenue that comes from state aid.
 At the same time, Member States must establish a mechanism to ensure that state aid is distributed fairly among different media outlets.
 The absence of harmonisation in what concerns the allocation of finances to public service media providers may create an unfair advantage for certain players in the internal media market, including advertisers and thus produce significant distortions to the internal media market.
 The transparency requirements under this Regulation for the appointment procedures for public service media’s heads of management and members of governing bodies do not require the disclosure of the candidates’ identity.
 The requirements laid down in this Regulation do not affect the application of the State aid rules as applied on a case-by- case basis or the competence of Member States and Regional Governments to define a broad and dynamic remit, organise and provide for the funding of public service media as enshrined in Protocol 29 on the system of public broadcasting in the Member States, annexed to the Treaty on European Union and to the Treaty on the Functioning of the European Union

 Amendment 224 #